 This Day in History on 4th April

 On this page, we will list all historical events that have occurred on 4th April.
 The students can refer them while preparing for all competitive exams and banking exams.

 - Children’s Day (Hong Kong, Taiwan)

 - Christian feast day:

-1786: In British Parliament, Berk alleged 11 corruption charges against Indian Governor General Warren Hastings.
+1786: In the British Parliament, Berk alleged 11 corruption charges against Indian Governor-General Warren Hastings.

 1858: Rani Laxmibai fled to Gwalior through Kalpi after giving a solid blow to British troops.